Formatting the spreadsheet problem generator

 Numbers can be written in several different formats.
 The format they are written usually depends on the traditions or standards of the society or the industries that are using them.
 While 20% and 0.2 are equal, you would not hear any department store announcing "0.2 discount today"; it's always something like "20% discount today".

-In working with science and mathematics problem, we encounter different formats of numerical data that can appear side-by-side each other.
+In working with science and mathematics problem, there are different formats of numerical data.
 Some quantities are expressed in terms of fraction or percent.
 Some problems will give specific times as expressed by clocks instead of giving the number of hours or minutes.
-In constructing a spreadsheet problem generator (using LibreOffice/OpenOffice Calc or MS Excel), we will definitely encounter the needs to work on these kinds of problem.
+In constructing a spreadsheet problem generator, you will encounter the need to format numerical data in more than one point

-In my previous article, I discussed how to create a spreadsheet problem generator that will allow you to create several unique versions of the same kind of problem by tweaking the numerical values involved, and the spreadsheet will automatically generate the problem and the answer for you.
+A previous discussed how to create a spreadsheet problem generator that will allow you to create several unique versions of the same kind of word problem: tweak the numerical values involved while retaining the words, and the spreadsheet will automatically generate the problem and the answer for you.
 However, this spreadsheet problem generator can accept only numerical values that are in decimal format.
-In this post, I will discuss how to format the cells and encode your word problem so that other possible numerical values are formatted accordingly.
+This post will explain how to format the cells and enter your word problem so that other possible numerical values are formatted accordingly.

 I. Formatting units

-This is possibly the easiest formatting because we are not concerned with any of the numerical data that we must tweak to come-up with a new problem.
-Most units are very easy to encode because they are simply letters placed after a number.
-However, few of the units are difficult to encode either because they are not in keyboard or because of limitations of the Spreadsheet software.
+This is possibly the easiest formatting because we are not concerned with any of the numerical data that we must tweak to come up with a new problem.
+Most units are very easy to encode because they are simply letters or symbols placed after a number.
+However, some units are difficult to enter either because they are not on the keyboard or because of limitations of the spreadsheet application.

 Some of the units that you might find difficult are as follows:

 - The unit Angstrom (Å), unit of length equal to 1/10,000,000,000 or 1.0 × 10-10 of a meter.

 - The prefix symbol for micro in SI is the Greek letter mu (µ).